 Which body parts are toned by cycling?

-The main muscles that are trained when cycling are the calf, hamstrings, quads, glutes, biceps, triceps, shoulders, and even the small muscles in your feet.
+The main muscles that are trained when cycling are the calves, hamstrings, quads, glutes, biceps, triceps, shoulders, and even the small muscles in your feet.

 Does cycling tone your stomach?

-Cycling is not a great ab workout per se, but when it’s your goal to lose fat and tone your stomach, cycling with a calorie deficit will help.
+Cycling is not a great ab workout, per se, but when it’s your goal to lose fat and tone your stomach, cycling with a calorie deficit can help.

 Does biking make your butt bigger?

 Cycling will not make your butt bigger and will not build muscle there.
-But it may make it more defined because the cardiovascular benefits combined with a caloric deficit will help you lose fat from there.
+However, it may make it more defined, because the cardiovascular benefits combined with a caloric deficit can help you lose fat.

 Does cycling work your abs?